PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 > pyinstaller --onefile --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' your_program.py

-Another also mentioned it may be helpful to add the "windowed" option so that a console is not opened.
+Another also mentioned that it may be helpful to add the "windowed" option so that a console is not opened.
 That should make the command:

 > pyinstaller --onefile --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --windowed --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' your_program.py